100 Bishopsgate

 100 Bishopsgate consists of two mixed-use buildings in central London.
 The buildings are situated on the eastern edge of the City of London financial district.

-Building 1 on the site is a 40-storey tower comprising five floors of 44,000 sqft each and 32 office floors of between 19,000–25,000 sqft.
-Building 2 is a seven-storey structure that was developed behind a retained façade, and houses restaurant and office floors of 8,000 sqft each.
+Building 1 on the site is a 40-storey tower comprising five floors of 44,000 ft2 each and 32 office floors of between 19,000–25,000 ft2.
+Building 2 is a seven-storey structure that was developed behind a retained façade, and houses restaurant and office floors of 8,000 ft2 each.

 The developer was The 100 Bishopsgate Partnership, a joint-venture between Brookfield Office Properties (87.5%) and Great Portland Estates (12.5%).

 Site history

 Along Bishopsgate, the 100 Bishopsgate site spans between St Ethelburga's Church and Camomile Street, with Clerks Lane (or Clarks Lane) separating two portions.
 In 1993 the IRA exploded a large bomb in Bishopsgate, seven metres from St Ethelburga's Church.
 A number of surrounding buildings were badly damaged.
 A new building on the site was constructed, numbered 58, which included a public house, the Magpie and Punch Bowl which had operated at that location since 1839.
-The site was again renumbering to 86 Bishopsgate, and included a new public house, City House.
+The site was again renumbered to 86 Bishopsgate, and included a new public house, City House.
 Subsequently, the buildings between St Ethelburga's and Camomile Street were demolished to make way for 100 Bishopsgate.

 Planning and design

 A planning application was submitted by Great Portland Estates in September 2006 for the redevelopment of a site located at 61 St Mary Axe, 80-86 Bishopsgate, 88-90 Bishopsgate, 12-20 Camomile Street, 15-16 St Helen's Place and 33-35 St Mary Axe.
-The scheme proposes a mixed-used development comprising two buildings of forty and seven storeys respectively.
+The scheme proposed a mixed-used development comprising two buildings of forty and seven storeys respectively.

-The main tower (Building 1) would be formed of five podium floors, each of 44,000 sqft, and 32 tower floors, each of 19,000–25,000 sqft.
-The form of the lower part of the tower is designed to resolve the complex geometries of the site; thus the lower floors are shaped as parallelograms and the upper floors are shaped as rectangles.
+The main tower (Building 1) would be formed of five podium floors, each of 44,000 ft2, and 32 tower floors, each of 19,000–25,000 ft2.
+The form of the lower part of the tower was designed to resolve the complex geometries of the site; thus the lower floors are shaped as parallelograms and the upper floors are shaped as rectangles.

-The secondary building (Building 2) would be formed of seven storeys of 8,000 sqft each, providing restaurant and office space.
+The secondary building (Building 2) would be formed of seven storeys of 8,000 ft2 each, providing restaurant and office space.

 A new public space of 0.5 acre is situated in the middle of the site.

 The application was approved on 28 May 2008.
 In July 2011 the proposed height was increased by 7 m to 172 m.